-Aside from enjoying yourself and making new mates during fresher's week, ultimately you’ve signed up to study and learn something new.
+Aside from enjoying yourself and making new mates during Fresher's Week, ultimately you’ve signed up to study and learn something new.

-Make sure you keep this in mind at all times and don’t leave your essays and coursework until the very last minute – this could lead to stress and worry (Not to mention poor grades.)
+Make sure you keep this in mind at all times and don’t leave your essays and coursework until the very last minute – this could lead to stress and worry (not to mention poor grades.)
 Your mental wellbeing is extremely important, so try to stay organised with your work and give yourself plenty of time to complete any assignments.

-If you are starting to feel the pressure though, exercising is a fantastic stress-buster and naturally boosts endorphins to improve your mood and help you stay focused.
+If you are starting to feel the pressure though, exercising is a fantastic stress-buster and can naturally boosts endorphins to improve your mood and help you stay focused.
 Take a long walk, go to the gym, do some gentle exercise at home, sign up to a dance class or consider getting involved with your uni sports teams.